AokiOfficial/Aoki/INSTRUCTIONS.md

 # Implementing new stuff

-This is a guide on how to work with the Aoki codebase.
+This is a guide on how to work with the Aoki codebase in general, and how to combat the ambiguity of what Seyfert's state is right now through what I discovered through trial-and-error.

-It assumes you have basic understanding of how Discord API for bots roughly works, and appropriate TypeScript knowledge.
+It assumes you have basic understandings of how Discord API for bots roughly works, and the appropriate TypeScript knowledge.

 For more realistic examples, refer to the actual files inside the project.

 ## Table of Contents

+This is a fairly long read.
+Jump to where you want to see:

 - [Error handling](#error-handling)
 - [Locales](#locales)
 - [Database & API](#database--api)